 The 2020 QES outlined in detail the activities of the various business divisions in the Supply Chain.
 For a more detailed overview, refer to the 2020 QES.
-A brief overview follows.
+A brief overview is provided below.

-4.1 WOODLANDS DIVISION (WOODLANDS)
+4.1.
+WOODLANDS DIVISION (WOODLANDS)

-Woodlands manages all aspects of supplying roundwood logs, pulpwood, and chips to internal and external customers.
-Woodlands is also responsible for all aspects of forest land management on 1.3 million hectares (3.2 million acres) of Freehold land and 1.1 million hectares (2.6 million acres) of government-owned Crown (public) land in New Brunswick (Crown License 7).
+Woodlands manages all aspects of supplying roundwood logs, pulpwood and chips to internal and external customers.
+Woodlands is also responsible for all aspects of forest land management on 1.3 million hectares (3.2 million acres) of Freehold land and 1.1 million hectares (2.6 million acres) of government-owned Crown (public) land in New Brunswick (Crown Licence 7).

-4.2 SAWMILLS DIVISION (SAWMILLS)
+4.2.
+SAWMILLS DIVISION (SAWMILLS)

-Sawmills operates ten manufacturing facilities in NB, NS and ME, producing spruce/fir dimensional lumber, white pine products, hardwood products, wood pellets.
+Sawmills operates 10 manufacturing facilities in New Brunswick, Nova Scotia and Maine, producing spruce/fir dimensional lumber, white pine products, hardwood products and wood pellets.

-Since 2021, the operations that produce peat mosses and growing media were also included in the boundary.
+In 2021, the operations that produce peat mosses and growing media was also included in the boundary.
 These products are produced by Juniper Organics Limited (JOL), located in Juniper, NB.
 JOL owns and operates a peat bog and converting plant.
-In addition to producing peat, the plant also uses residual forest products such as bark, sawdust, shavings to produce horticultural growing media.
+In addition to producing peat, the plant also uses residual forest products such as bark, sawdust and shavings to produce horticultural growing media.

-4.3 PULP & PAPER DIVISION (PULP & PAPER)
+4.3.
+PULP & PAPER DIVISION (PULP & PAPER)

-Pulp & Paper operates four manufacturing facilities in NB.
+Pulp & Paper operates four manufacturing facilities in New Brunswick.

-- Irving Pulp & Paper Limited, a Kraft pulp mill - Irving Paper Limited, a thermo-mechanical paper mill - Lake Utopia Paper, a facility producing corrugating medium - Irving Tissue5, Saint John, a facility producing parent rolls of tissue
+• Irving Pulp & Paper Limited, a kraft pulp mill;

+- Irving Paper Limited, a thermo-mechanical paper mill; - Lake Utopia Paper (LUP), a facility producing corrugating medium; - Irving Tissue4, Saint John, a facility producing parent rolls of tissue.

-4.4 IRVING CONSUMER PRODUCTS DIVISION (CONSUMER PRODUCTS)
+4.4.
+IRVING CONSUMER PRODUCTS DIVISION (CONSUMER PRODUCTS)

 Consumer Products has two major product lines.
-Irving Tissue produces consumer tissue products including bath, facial, napkin and paper towel at four facilities and Irving Personal Care produces baby diapers and pants in Dieppe, NB.
+Irving Tissue produces consumer tissue products, including bath, facial, napkin and paper towel at four facilities and Irving Personal Care produces baby diapers and pants in Dieppe, NB.

-- Irving Tissue Dieppe NB, a tissue converting mill - Irving Tissue Toronto ON, producing parent rolls of tissue and tissue converting - Irving Tissue Fort Edward NY, producing parent rolls of tissue and tissue converting - Irving Tissue Macon GA, producing parent rolls of tissue and tissue converting - Irving Personal Care, a diaper manufacturing facility located in Dieppe, NB
+- Irving Tissue, Dieppe, NB, a tissue converting mill; - Irving Tissue, Toronto, ON, a facility that produces parent rolls of tissue and does tissue converting; - Irving Tissue, Fort Edward, NY, a facility that produces parent rolls of tissue and does tissue converting; - Irving Tissue, Macon, GA, a facility that produces parent rolls of tissue and does tissue converting; - Irving Personal Care, Dieppe, NB, a diaper manufacturing facility.